Gopinath-08/Chat/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [GNU General Public License v3.0](https://github.com/Gopinath-08/Chat/blob/main/LICENSE) - see the [LICENSE.md](https://github.com/Gopinath-08/Chat/blob/main/LICENSE) file for details.

 ---

-**Note:** Please ensure that the provided issue link is correct and leads to your GitHub repository's issues page.
+**Note:** Please ensure that the provided license link is correct and leads to your GitHub repository's license file.